Crips–Bloods gang war: Murder of Tupac Shakur

 The rapper and actor Tupac Shakur was murdered in Las Vegas in September 1996; he was shot on the 7th and died from his wounds on the 13th.
 His music was released under the Death Row Records label headed by Suge Knight; Shakur was killed while being driven by Knight through the city.

-In 2021, a report by the Los Angeles Times claimed the murder was done by the Crips as part of the Crips–Bloods war.
-Shakur, Knight, and Death Row Records were associated with the MOB Piru set of the Bloods from Compton.
-Allegedly, before the murder, a Southside Crip, whom are a rival gang to the MOB Piru gang in Compton, named Orlando Anderson was involved in the beating and robbing of one of Shakur's bodyguards, Trayvon Lane, by Crips in Lakewood, California.
+In 2021, a report by the Los Angeles Times claimed the murder was committed by Crips as part of the Crips–Bloods war.
+Shakur, Knight, and Death Row Records were associated with the Mob Piru set of the Bloods from Compton.
+Allegedly, before the murder, a Southside Crip, whom are a rival gang to the Mob Piru gang in Compton, named Orlando Anderson was involved in the beating and robbing of one of Shakur's bodyguards, Trevon Lane, by Crips in Lakewood, California.
 Afterwards, Anderson threatened to rip the Death Row Records medallion off of the bodyguard's neck, which was seen as an insult to the Pirus.
 Before Shakur's murder on September 7, Shakur attended a boxing match at the MGM Grand Hotel in Las Vegas.
 On his way out with his bodyguards, one of them noticed Anderson, and Shakur came over to Anderson.
 Shakur asked Anderson, "You from the South?", and then beat him with help from Knight and their affiliates.
-According to Keefe D, uncle of Orlando Anderson, the South Side Crips then decided to kill Shakur later that day.
+According to Keffe D, uncle of Orlando Anderson, the South Side Crips then decided to kill Shakur later that day.

 2000s

-On December 25, 2005, Branden Bullard ("Baby Loc"), the head of the Grape Street Crips, was shot in the face.
-This led to a violent feud between the East Coast Crips and Grape Street Crips which lasted for months.
-The feud would lead to 20 shootings which included 8 deaths.
-It led to the area's city councilwoman, Janice Hahn, creating the Watts Gang Task Force, a neighborhood watch group headed by relatives of gang members.

 The Watts Gang Task Force included Cynthia Mendenhall, who was a high-ranking member of the PJ Crips in the 1980s.
 She had planned to build a charter school in Watts, which was criticized by Maxine Waters.
 The two had a public feud, which led to Mendenhall getting support from local Republican politicians.
 However, she decided to leave the task force.
 On April 26, 2006, Mendenhall's son Anthony Owens was shot and killed outside Imperial Courts, in a drive-by shooting perpetrated by the Carver Park Compton Crips.
 The hospital Owens was being treated at was visited by the PJ Crips, Grape Street Crips, and Bounty Hunter Bloods.
 Mendenhall told the crowd that Owens had died and pleaded with them not to seek revenge.
 Police honored her as a peacemaker, and provided to her a motorcade escort to the funeral, which was visited by Los Angeles Mayor Antonio Villaraigosa.